 When developing software for PCs, multiple versions of an OS are needed for testing.
 In such cases, there is a way to install the OS on a virtual PC using VMware Workstation or other software.
 However, programs that use the GPU directly may require a physical machine.
 This article explains how to install Windows 10 or Windows 11 on an external disk.

-To install Windows 10 or Windows 11 on a USB external disk in a bootable state, you can use an app called Rufus, which is available at following site.
+To install Windows 10 or Windows 11 on a USB external disk in a bootable state, you can use an app called Rufus, available at the following site.

 Rufus is OSS and licensed under the GPL.
 The code is available on GitHub.